 Got a soft spot for waterfalls?
 Columbia River Gorge is any nature lover’s and waterfall fan’s dream come true.
 To see Oregon’s biggest waterfall, make sure to add a fun day trip to the Colombia River Gorge National Scenic Area to your Oregon bucket list.

-Take the I-84 East for just over an hour and you’ll witness the magnificent natural beauty of the Colombia River Gorge National Scenic Area.
-Jagged cliffs surround the river valley and thick shrubbery and forests flow from the river up the feet of the mountains.
+Take the I-84 East for just over an hour, and you’ll witness the magnificent natural beauty of the Colombia River Gorge National Scenic Area.
+Jagged cliffs surround the river valley, and thick shrubbery and forests flow from the river up to the foot of the mountains.
 The canyon stretches for 80 miles, plunging to about 4,000 feet deep at places.
 You’ll find plenty of parking spots next to the road to let you easily enjoy the mesmerizing views.

 There are over 70 waterfalls in the Colombia River Gorge area.
 Most famous is Multnomah Falls, the tallest waterfall in Oregon.
 Over 2 million visitors per year venture to Multnomah Falls to set their eyes on its 620-foot-high curtain of water.
 You don’t even have to walk for miles to experience this prime spot: Multnomah Falls is a quick joggle from the parking lot.

-If you’re heading up to the crown jewel of falls, be sure to carve out time for quick stops at other local gems like Wahkeena Falls, Horsetail Falls, and Latourell Falls.
+If you’re heading up to the crown jewel of falls, be sure to carve out time on your journey for quick stops at other local gems like Wahkeena Falls, Horsetail Falls, Latourell Falls, and Bridal Veil Falls.
 All these beautiful waterfalls are equally easy to access from the I-84 and are highly recommended stops on your Portland day trip.

 If you’re a fan of photography and natural landscapes, stop at Trillium Lake on one of your side trips from Portland.
 Situated 20 minutes from Mt.
 Hood, this man-made lake offers the ideal position to get stunning pictures of the mountain reflecting from the lake’s smooth surface.